 Beautifully curated and seamlessly combining Japanese traditions with modern luxury, Four Seasons Kyoto is difficult to fault.
 It is located in the historic Higashiyama area, just a walk or short taxi ride from the Geisha quarter and some of the key historical sites.
-It impresses from the start, with a bright, wide open-plan atrium framed in warm cedar woods reminiscent of a Japanese ryokan.
-Flower arrangements by Nicolai Bergmann complement the views over the brasserie and terrace to the beautiful 300-year old Japanese garden with bonsai, cherry and maple trees.
+It impresses upon arrival, as guests are welcomed into a bright, wide open-plan atrium framed in warm cedar woods reminiscent of a Japanese 'ryokan'.
+Flower arrangements by Nicolai Bergmann complement the views over the brasserie and terrace to the exquisite 800-year old Japanese garden.This beautiful spot, including a serene pond, is the focal point of the hotel and comes alive with various foliage, flowers and colours varying with each season.
 In every part of the hotel, traditional Japanese elements and modern innovations exist in harmony, such as the traditional lakeside 'sukiya' where tea is served during the day and champagne flows in the evening.
 One can sit out on the terrace and enjoy views of the beautiful pagoda at Kiyomizu temple further up the hill, and at weekends Maiko (trainee Geisha) mingle here with the guests.

 The 123 rooms are a delight.
 There are four categories, differing only in the view.
 'City view' rooms actually look out onto a bamboo grove and glimpse into the grounds of neighbouring Myoho-in temple, giving a great sense of place – whereas, Deluxe and Balcony rooms look over the charming garden.